-If you are required to pay an amount of tax for the tax return that you need to lodge, you can make a tax payment prior to lodging the tax return.
+If you’re required to pay an amount of tax for the tax return that you need to lodge, you can make a tax payment before lodging the tax return.
 Tax payments are often due either at the time the tax return is due or within a short time of that due date.

-The ATO is able to charge interest on any late payment of income tax liabilities if the payment is made late.
+The ATO can charge interest on any late payment of income tax liabilities.
 As such, to minimise any interest on late payment, you can make the tax payment before you lodge your tax return.
 If you don’t have all the information available to accurately determine how much your tax liability would be, you could make a payment based on your best estimate.

 Enlist the help of a tax agent to obtain an extension for due dates

-The ATO recognises that registered tax agents and BAS agents (registered agents) play an important role in meeting tax and superannuation lodgment obligations of taxpayers.
+The ATO recognises that registered tax agents play an important role in meeting tax and superannuation lodgment obligations of taxpayers.
 For this reason, the ATO has a registered agents’ lodgment program which provides extensions in due dates for various lodgment obligations.

-The ATO also provides additional protection where you lodge through a registered agent through the safe harbour exemption.
-The safe harbour exemption can apply to cancel any late lodgment penalties if you used a registered agent if the documents were lodged late because of the actions of the registered agent.
+The ATO also provides additional protection when you lodge through a registered agent through the safe harbour exemption.
+The safe harbour exemption protects you against penalties if your registered agent lodges late.

-Registered agents can offer a variety of services and can tailor their service offering to meet your needs, so you may wish to engage a registered agent and consider the services they might offer.
+Beyond the safe harbour rules, registered agents can offer a variety of services and tailor their service offering to meet your needs.